a-b-street/abstreet/docs/articles/map/article.md

       lanes created
     - Some of these OSM tags are just completely wrong sometimes.
 If the filter makes an incoming lane lose all of its turns, then ignore that tag.
-- Match buildings up with sidewalks
+- `make/buildings.rs`: Match buildings up with sidewalks
   - Find the closest sidewalk polyline to each building's center.
 Then draw a straight line for the front path between the edge of the building and the sidewalk point.
   - Filter out buildings too far away from any sidewalk
   - The front path might cross through other buildings; this is probably not worth fixing.

-## HalfMap to Map

-Still in the `map_model` crate.

 - `stop_signs.rs`: Instantiate default stop sign policies
   - Rank incoming roads by OSM priority (arterial beats residential)
   - If there's only one rank, then make an all-way stop